 I’ve mentioned before that I love running early in the morning.
 And by “early” I mean at UNDEAD hours when only me and the vampires are out.
 HA!
 As much as I love running early, I REALLY REALLY love running early this time of year.
 Why?
 Because of all the people who forget to turn their Christmas lights off.
 It’s beautiful being out there.
 Like my own private Christmas Light show.
 So quiet.
 So festive.
 This is another one of those unexpected gifts that God has given me through running.
 There are too many to count!
 And I find that this particular gift stays with me all day changing my thoughts and feelings into Christmas treasures.

-Well, I hope you all have a day where you see it all happening again!!!
+Well, I hope you all have a day where you feel MERRY and BRIGHT!!!

-Well, I hope you all have a day where IT is there when you need IT!!!
+Well, I hope you all have a day where you get to monkey (bread) around!!!

-Well, I hope you all have a day where you feel like a jigsaw puzzle!!!
+Well, I hope you all have a day where you feel thankful, grateful and blessed!!!

-Well, I hope you all have a day where you don’t get sucked back into reality!!!
+Well, I hope you all have a day that is the same but different!!!

-Well, I hope you all have a day where you are changed for the better!!!
+Well, I hope you all have a day where you get your party started!!!